mars-protocol/whitepaper/README.md

 3. A source of truth for MARS tokens
 4. Staking reward distributions

-This flexible, multi-chain strategy is not reliant upon any non-Mars Hub blockchain as a home base for governance, and it will allow Mars v2 to support a wide range of blockchains in the future.

 <p style="text-align: center; font-weight: bold">Fig. 17: Mars’ “hub and spoke” topology</p>

 ![Mars’ “hub and spoke” topology](./images/fig-17.png)

-### Engineering Mars Hub
+This flexible, multi-chain strategy is not reliant upon any non-Mars Hub blockchain as a home base for governance, and it will allow Mars v2 to support a wide range of blockchains in the future.

 **Running Smart Contracts on Mars Hub**